President Foytek called the 2024 Annual Meeting to

 Kaiser –

-General Projects Completed: Inspection of all
+General Projects Completed: Inspection of

 all fire extinguishers and exit lights in all